Sofia Näsström

 Forskning

 My current research focuses on the concept of democracy, and more generally, on the difference between political lifeforms.
-I have published a monograph on this topic, entitled The Spirit of Democracy: Corruption, Disintegration, Renewal (Oxford, UK: Oxford University Press, 2021), and I am now working on a new one, Democracy and the Social Question: Sharing Uncertainty in Uncertain Times.
-For descriptions of the two books, and a sample of representative publications, see below.
+I have published a monograph on this topic, entitled The Spirit of Democracy: Corruption, Disintegration, Renewal (Oxford, UK: Oxford University Press, 2021), and I am now working on a new one, Democracy and the Social Question.
+For descriptions of the two books, and current and recently concluded research projects, see below.

-Democracy and the Social Question: Sharing Uncertainty in Uncertain Times (under contract with Cambridge University Press)
+Democracy and the Social Question (under contract with Cambridge University Press)

 Sofia Näsström

 This book revisits democratic theory with this salient task in mind.
-It takes issue with the surprising yet familiar fact that many political theorists are reluctant to include the social in the concept of democracy.
-Haunted by the spectre of twentieth century authoritarian socialism, they argue that it is antithetical to democracy; it satisfies material needs at the expense of political freedom, it confuses democracy with the ideological substance of politics and/or it reduces democracy to bureaucracy.
+It takes issue with the surprising, yet familiar fact that many scholars hesitate to include the social into the concept of democracy.
+Haunted by the spectre of twentieth century authoritarian socialism, they stress that doing so is antithetical to democracy: it satisfies material needs at the expense of political freedom, jeopardises civic peace by confusing democracy with its ideological substance and/or trades democratic openness for closed-fate bureaucracy.

-The book demonstrates that while each argument raises an important dilemma for those who seek to address the social question in democratic terms, it simultaneously relies on an overly reductionist conception of democracy—ideational, procedural and discursive respectively—unable to speak to present debates on the future of democracy.
-The positive argument is that by redefining democracy as a political lifeform that pivots on uncertainty, it is possible to integrate the social in the concept of democracy without falling prey to said dilemmas.
-Experiences of uncertainty can elicit calls for democratic reform and renewal.
+These are all powerful arguments, advanced by prominent twentieth century thinkers, and supported by a vast number of scholars on democracy today.
+Still, this book shows that while each argument raises an important dilemma for those who seek to address the social question in democratic terms, it simultaneously relies on an overly reductionist conception of democracy - as ideational, procedural and discursive respectively - ill-equipped to address the conflict between democracy and autocracy.
+The positive argument is that by redefining democracy as a political lifeform, it is possible to integrate the social into the concept of democracy without falling prey to said dilemmas.

 The Spirit of Democracy: Corruption, Disintegration, Renewal (Oxford, UK: Oxford University Press, 2021)